 Newly diagnosed ALL is described as untreated.
-Treatment has begun only for relief of symptoms, such as fever and bleeding.
-Diagnosis has confirmed the following:
+Treatment may have begun for relief of symptoms, such as fever and bleeding, but treatment has not begun for the leukemia.
+Diagnosis has confirmed all of the following:

 - The complete blood count (CBC) is abnormal.

 - Greater than 20 percent of bone marrow or blood cells are leukemia cells.